omkz/omkz.github.io/_posts/2016-07-20-what-is-the-functionality-of-operator-in-ruby.markdown

 ---
 published: true
-title: 'what is the functionality of &:  operator in ruby?'
+title: 'What is the functionality of &:  operator in ruby?'
 layout: post
 categories: ruby
 tags: ruby